percona/pmm/source/dashboards/dashboard-cross-server-graphs.rst

 This metric is the average number of processes that are either in a runnable or uninterruptable state.
 A process in a runnable state is either using the CPU or waiting to use the CPU.
-A process in uninterruptable state is waiting for some I/O access, eg waiting for disk.
+A process in uninterruptable state is waiting for some I/O access, e.g., waiting for disk.

 This metric is best used for trends.
-If you notice the load average rising, it may be due to innefficient queries.
+If you notice the load average rising, it may be due to inefficient queries.
 In that case, you may further analyze your queries in :ref:`QAN <QAN>`.

 |view-all-metrics| |this-dashboard|